Memorial of Glory (Tiraspol): Later developments

 The T-34-85 tank erected at the memorial was transported from Hungary in April 1945.
 During the Second World War, it was a combat vehicle of Lieutenant Boris Sergeev, who served with his father, Vasily Antonovich Sergeev, a prominent Colonel in the Red Army.

-Boris and his crew died under the Budapest Offensive (January 1945), and the machine was transported back to the territory of the Soviet Union, according to the request of his father.
-Under it is stored a capsule with earth brought from the city of Volgograd.
+Boris and his crew died under the Budapest Offensive (January 1945) and the machine was transported back to the territory of the Soviet Union, according to the request of his father.
+Under it is stored a capsule with soil brought from the city of Volgograd.
 The last burials at the Glory Memorial were held in 1992.
 Among them was Nikolai Ostapenko, the head of the Slobodzeysky District Council of People's Deputies, who died on 30 April 1992 in an attack.
 Another part of the memorial is a monument opened in 1995 dedicated to the soldiers who died in the Soviet-Afghan War.